 On how he started out, Harrison said: “They said, well since we don’t know what to do with you, why don’t you go and look after the animals.
 So I became a curator which is actually the best job in the zoo.
 I got to be in charge of the animals.”

 His opinion of zoos in general is blunt: “I think 90% of the zoos in the world are horrible.
 And I think most of them should be shut down, but there are some great zoos and Singapore is one of them.”

 He thinks well-designed zoos do have an important role to play: “I think they can get certain closeness of contact with animals which you can’t get through documentaries and which you won’t get through keeping them in the wild.
 It’s that bridge; it’s not the best but it is sort of a springboard to get people to get some kind of passion and warmth for animals.”

-Mishal Husain Meets, broadcast in association with Shangri-La Hotels and Resorts, will air weekly on BBC World News from 28 July on Saturdays at 01.30 and 08.30, and again on Sundays at 14.30 and 20.30 (all times GMT).
+Mishal Husain Meets, broadcast in association with Shangri-La Hotels and Resorts, airs weekly on BBC World News on Saturdays at 01.30 and 08.30, and again on Sundays at 14.30 and 20.30 (all times GMT).